 - Preheat oven to 425 degrees F.

 - In a skillet over medium heat add 2 tablespoon of olive oil and your onions, sautee until translucent.

-- Add 1 more tablespoon olive oil and diced mushrooms.
-Sautee until onions are lightly browned and mushrooms are soft.
+- Add 1 more tablespoon olive oil and the diced mushrooms.
+Sautee until the onions are lightly browned and the mushrooms are soft.

-- Add spinach to pan and heat until wilted, turn off heat.
-Remove spinach and place into bowl.
+- Add spinach to pan and heat until wilted, turn off the heat.
+Remove spinach and place into a bowl.

 - Add your tomato, green onions, seasonings, stir to combine.

-- Pour into greased baking dish and bake for 20 minutes at 425F degrees
+- Pour into greased baking dish and sprinkle some cheese on top.